-Looking for a Career Change?
-Here are 5 Skills You Can Learn Online
+5 In-Demand Skills You Can Learn Online

-1. Coding
+1. Coding skills

 Best for: Data analysis, website development, app creation

-Nonprofits need data and technology experts to keep their businesses thriving.
+Nonprofits need data and technology experts to keep their organizations thriving.
 If you like interpreting symbols and solving problems, learning a programming language may be right up your alley.
 Start with one of the more common coding languages, like HTML, CSS, Python, and JavaScript.

 2. Graphic design